 Deductions from gross income

 Deduction is available amounting to Rs.
-1,00,000/-.The benefit for life insurance premium u/s 80 C is restricted to 20% of the actual capital sum assured.
-Surrender of Plan before premium has been paid for two years will result in reversal tax benefit
+1,50,000/-.The deduction would be available for life insurance premium paid restricted to 10% of the actual capital sum assured.
+Surrender of Plan before premium has been paid for two years will result in reversal of the tax benefit

 - Deduction in respect of contribution to pension funds